TakyiuLo/frontend-graphql/README.md

   cleaner codes.
 See `src/example_redundant/SignIn.js` for example
 - Apollo-client vs Apollo-boost: Boost does automatic stuffs, client does manual stuffs
+- Sometimes Heroku is being stupid(sleeping), you can run `heroku restart` to wake it up.

 ##### Using My React Auth Template